Doing yoga with our pet friends, replicating their stretches, sitting postures can help boost our emotional connection with them.

 It clearly states the existing knowledge gap and proposes suggestions for further research in this field of study.
 But several studies on CBD for dogs and CBD for cats speak about the various symptomatic conditions and have reported anecdotal evidence from pet owners who have observed positive changes in their pet’s conditions.

 Most importantly, the impact of CBD on the endocannabinoid system is quite widely accepted but less talked about than it should be.
 According to a 2018 study, CBD oil is helpful for yoga and meditation as it improves focus.

-Firstly, CBD oil can improve flexibility and alleviate muscle pain when it is used as a topical application.
+Firstly, CBD oil can improve flexibility when it is used as a topical application.
 Secondly, it enhances the production of natural cannabinoids, as a result of its anti-inflammatory properties.

 In conclusion, before you start a CBD routine for your pets, most importantly consult your veterinarian, take into account the size of your pet, age, pre-medical history, food allergies, etc.